cryoTUD/ai4nanobiology/README.md

 ## Welcome to the AI44Nanobiology course!

-Here you will find the Jupyter Notebooks used in the course NB4170, AI4Nanobiology.
+Here you will find the Jupyter Notebooks used in the course NB4170 – AI4Nanobiology.

-## How to use?
+## How to use

 1) Local computer
 There are several options that you can use to access the notebooks and run them.
 The file environment.yml contains the dependencies that you need to install to run the notebooks in your local machine.
 If you have conda installed, you can create a new environment with the following command: